Gax-c/TravelMap/Asia/China/HK/HK.md

     </tr>
 </table>

-After that, We went back to **Yau Tsim Mong District(油尖旺区)**.
-It can be called the city center of HK, and if you wanna go shopping, it's the best place for you.
-Also, if you want to feel the economic charm of HK, you can't miss it.
+Subsequently, we returned to **Yau Tsim Mong District(油尖旺区)**, often referred to as the city center of Hong Kong.
+Renowned for its bustling atmosphere, this district is a prime destination for shopping enthusiasts.
+If you're eager to immerse yourself in the economic allure of Hong Kong, this area is a must-visit.

 ### Day2

 Breakfast time!
 We had the traditional HK morning tea at **Tao Heung(稻香)**.
 The food is delicious and you can really feel about the morning tea atmosphere there.
-But the service was a little bit bad(maybe only bad to tourists from China Mainland).
+But the service was a little bit bad(maybe only bad to tourists from Mainland China).

 <img src="pics\daoxiang.jpg" alt="Tao Heung" width="60%" height="60%">

 After meal, we went to **West Kowloon(西九龙)**, which is the culture center of HK.
 We visited **M+ museum** and **Hong Kong Palace Museum(香港故宫文化博物馆)**.
 M+ museum is mainly for modern arts, and Hong Kong Palace Museum is mainly for past history exhibition(exhibits Ming, Qing dynasty).

-To be honest, I am more fond of the M+ museum, cause I have seen hundreds of exhibitions related to China's history, and you can see it everywhere in China Mainland(even every city has one).
+To be honest, I am more fond of the M+ museum, cause I have seen hundreds of exhibitions related to China's history, and you can see it everywhere in Mainland China(even every city has one).
 So it's much more interesting for me to going through the M+ museum.

 <table>
     <tr>